-The 2015 Yale Technology Summit will take place Friday, October 30, 2015, at the Yale School of Management's Evans Hall.
-Watch this space for more information, including a call for presenters.
+- The 2015 Yale Technology Summit will take place Friday, October 30, 2015, at the Yale School of Management's Evans Hall.

 - Teaching & Learning: Professors, lecturers, practitioners, and others sharing knowledge about technology enhanced teaching and learning techniques used in the Yale classroom

-- Scholarship & Research: Faculty and students working with new applications of technology in digital humanities, science, social science research, and medicine.
+- Scholarship & Research: Faculty and students doing interesting research or scholarly work; a new use of technology in digital humanities, social science research, or science and medical applications

-- Entrepreneurship & Innovation: Developers, researchers, project managers, and entrepreneurs describing new uses of technologies involving data collection, manipulation, processing, visualization, and analysis.
+- Entrepreneurship & Innovation: Developers, researchers, project managers, and practitioners describing novel experiences or developments in the construction and use of technologies involving issues specific to research data collection, manipulation, processing, visualization, and analysis

 About the 2014 Yale Technology Summit

 The first Yale Technology Summit took place on Friday, October 31, 2014, at the Yale School of Management.
 Hundreds of attendees enjoyed talks on a broad range of topics, such as distance learning technologies, data analysis, cloud solutions, and 3-D scanning in medical research.

 Yale College alumni Justin Kan '05 and Emmett Shear '05, co-founders of the video-game website Twitch, were the keynote speakers at the event, which featured presentations by 75 faculty, students, and staff members from across campus who are working with emerging and innovative technologies.
 Academic departments, research labs, museums, the Yale Library, the School of Art, the School of Architecture, the School of Nursing, and the School of Management were among the many organizations represented.

 The event was coordinated by Yale Information Technology Services and sponsored by HB Communications, IBM, Juniper Networks, and Lenovo/GovConnection.